taocpp/PEGTL/doc/Inputs-and-Parsing.md

 ```

 All input classes based on `memory_input<>` support the above, while all classes based on `buffer_input<>` are unable to supply the same functionality as previous input might have been discarded already.
-Trying to call any of those methods on `buffer_input<>`-based instances will lead to a compile error.
+Trying to call any of those functions on `buffer_input<>`-based instances will lead to a compile error.

 ## C++17 Deduction Guides